Balance The Following Equation By Inserting Coefficients As Needed

 Techniques for Balancing Complex Equations

 • Algebraic Method: For complex equations, the algebraic method can be more systematic.
 This involves assigning variables to the coefficients and setting up a system of algebraic equations based on the atom balance for each element.
 Solving these equations gives the coefficients.
-For example, consider the reaction: aFe + bHCl → cFeCl₂ + dH₂.
+As an example, consider the reaction: aFe + bHCl → cFeCl₂ + dH₂.
 We can set up equations based on the number of atoms of each element:

 • Fe: a = c